 The receivable for supplemental annuities and COLA payments is being reduced by a portion of the employer contributions received.
-The percentage used for fiscal years 2000 and 1999 was 1.11% of covered payroll.
+The percentage used for fiscal year 2001 was 1.25% of covered payroll and for fiscal year 2000 the rate was 1.11% of covered payroll.

-(9) Early Retirement Incentive Program (ERIP)
+(8) Early Retirement Incentive Program (ERIP)

-Public Law 24-327, as amended by Public Laws 25-2, 25-3, 25-72, 25-74, 25-90, 25-98, and 25-99 became effective December 30, 1998.
+Public Law 24-327, as amended by Public Laws 25-2, 25-3, 25-72, 25-74, 25-90, 25-98 and 25-99 became effective December 30, 1998.
 This law allowed GGRF members with at least twenty years of creditable service to retire and to purchase up to five years of creditable service.
 Those electing to participate in the ERIP must pay the members' share of the required contribution, plus interest, based on their salary at the time they made the election.
 Payments can be made in full or can be financed through deductions from annuities over a period not to exceed fifteen years.

-The time allowed for making the election was from December 30, 1998 to January 7, 2000.
+The time allowed for making the election and retiring was from December 30, 1998 to January 7, 2000.
 During this period, approximately eight hundred (800) members elected to participate in this program and signed promissory notes totaling nearly \$15 million.
-At September 30, 2000 the amount owed under these notes was \$14,144,655.
+At September 30, 2001 and 2000 the amount owed under these notes was \$14,364,938 and \$14,144,655, respectively.
 There is a corresponding deferred revenue account to offset these notes receivable, since contribution income is recognized on a cash basis as amounts are collected from the retirees.